 Our price guarantee

 Our price lists are usually updated every three months, so you can be assured you’re getting the best prices from each manufacturer.
-New prices are usually published at the start of January, April, July and October, however due to the current sitatuion with COVID-19 we are not able to take new applications and therefore we cannot launch a price list for 1 April 2020.
+New prices are usually published at the start of January, April, July and October.

 The Advance Payment on a car can change throughout the year.
 We operate a price guarantee, which means the Advance Payment of the car on the date your order is accepted won’t change, even if it changes while you are waiting for the delivery of your car.
 The only case where the price may be altered is if the car description is changed subsequent to the original order.